AP-NORC poll: Very few Americans back full school reopening

 Only about 1 in 10 Americans think daycare centers, preschools or K-12 schools should open this fall without restrictions, according to a new poll from The Associated Press-NORC Center for Public Affairs.
 Most think mask requirements and other safety measures are necessary to restart in-person instruction, and roughly 3 in 10 say that teaching kids in classrooms shouldn't happen at all.

 The findings are a sharp contrast to the picture that President Donald Trump paints as he pressures schools to reopen.
-The Republican president claims to have wide support for a full reopening, arguing that Democrats oppose it for political reasons.
+Trump said Wednesday that he would be “comfortable” with his son Barron and grandchildren attending school in person this fall.

 Few schools, however, plan to return to business as usual.
 Many of the nation’s largest school districts have announced that they’ll be entirely virtual in the fall or use a hybrid model that has children in classrooms only a couple of days a week.